Part IV: Interlocutory and other Applications

 In the defendant’s summons setting out a prayer for the striking out of certain paragraphs of the Statement of Claim, the defendant also includes an alternative prayer for the plaintiff to be ordered to amend those paragraphs of the Statement of Claim.

-(4) Any summons that is not in compliance with this Practice Direction may be rejected by the Civil Registry of the State Courts.
+(4) Any summons that is not in compliance with this Practice Direction may be rejected by the Registry of the State Courts.

 (5) The Court may also direct the party to file separate summonses before proceeding with the hearing or proceed with the hearing on the solicitor’s undertaking to file further summonses for the distinct applications.